 The inner sleeve on the early releases of the LP still listed “Is There Anybody Out There?” as the first track on Side 3, with “Hey You” closing out the side.
 The US Columbia Records CD issues carried this over until 1997.
 This was fixed on the first Harvest Records issue of the CD and on the 1997 Columbia Records remaster/reissue CDs.

-The “Bricks” theme heard in all three parts of “Another Brick In The Wall” returns here and is the musical bed behind David Gilmour’s guitar solo.
+The main “Bricks” theme heard earlier in all three parts of “Another Brick In The Wall” returns here and is the musical bed behind David Gilmour’s guitar solo.

 By this time in the story, Pink’s wall has been completed.
 The song is a plea for help from the isolation behind the wall.
 It also contains the first mention of the worms which will be a recurring theme throughout the second half of the album.